Royal Canadian Air Force (RCAF)

-The Canadian Air Force conducts a wide range of operations from Defence of North America under the NORAD (North American Air Defence) treaty and NATO tasks with a wing of CF-18s in Germany, to maritime patrol, Anti Submarine Warfare (ASW) and search and rescue working with the Canadian Navy, to providing the Army with its tactical aviation.
+The Royal Canadian Air Force (RCAF) conducts a wide range of operations from Defence of North America under the NORAD (North American Air Defence) treaty and NATO tasks with a wing of CF-18s in Germany, to maritime patrol, Anti-Submarine Warfare (ASW) and search and rescue working with the Royal Canadian Navy (RCN), to providing the Army with its tactical aviation.

 In the 1980’s Canada took delivery of 138 CF-18’s (98 CF-18A and 40 twin seat CF-18B).
 The two main roles for these aircraft were NORAD patrols in Canada’s arctic and the standing NATO deployment in Baden Sollingen Germany.